Radar in World War II: Airborne

-In early 1941, Air Defense recognized the need for radar on their night-fighter aircraft.
-The requirements were given to Runge at Telefunken, and by the summer a prototype system was tested.
-Code-named Lichtenstein, this was originally a low-UHF band, (485-MHz), 1.5-kW system in its earliest B/C model, generally based on the technology now well established by Telefunken for the Würzburg.
-The design problems were reduction in weight, provision of a good minimum range (very important for air-to-air combat), and an appropriate antenna design.
-An excellent minimum range of 200 m was achieved by carefully shaping the pulse.
+In 1941, Telefunken's Runge started developing the 62 centimeter Lichtenstein.
+By shaping the pulse, a 200 m minimum range was achieved, and saw combat in September 1942.
+In 1943, a longer range version became available with the 3.7 to 4.1 meter Lichtenstein SN2.
 The Matratze (mattress) antenna array in its full form had sixteen dipoles with reflectors (a total of 32 elements), giving a wide searching field and a typical 4-km maximum range (limited by ground clutter and dependent on altitude), but producing a great deal of aerodynamic drag.
 A rotating phase-shifter was inserted in the transmission lines to produce a twirling beam.
 The elevation and azimuth of a target relative to the fighter were shown by corresponding positions on a triple-tube CRT display.

 A captured Bf 110G night fighter with the "one-quarter" subset of the Matratze antenna centrally fitted, along with a full Hirschgeweih eight-dipole antenna set for use of both UHF and VHF radar.

-The first production sets (Lichtenstein B/C) became available in February 1942, but were not accepted into combat until September.
-The Nachtjäger (night fighter) pilots found to their dismay, that the 32-element Matratze array was slowing their aircraft up by as much as 50 km/h.
-In May 1943, a B/C-equipped Ju 88R-1 night fighter aircraft landed in Scotland, which still survives as a restored museum piece; it had been flown into Scotland by a trio of defecting Luftwaffe pilots.
-The British immediately recognized that they already had an excellent countermeasure in Window (the chaff used against the Würzburg); in a short time the B/C was greatly reduced in usefulness.